microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0/New-MgOrganization.md

   - `[DeletedDateTime <DateTime?>]`:
   - `[Id <String>]`: Read-only.
   - `[AssignedPlans <IMicrosoftGraphAssignedPlan[]>]`: The collection of service plans associated with the tenant.
 Not nullable.
     - `[AssignedDateTime <DateTime?>]`: The date and time at which the plan was assigned; for example: 2013-01-02T19:32:30Z.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
-    - `[CapabilityStatus <String>]`: For example, 'Enabled'.
+    - `[CapabilityStatus <String>]`: Condition of the capability assignment.
+The possible values are Enabled, Warning, Suspended, Deleted, LockedOut.
     - `[Service <String>]`: The name of the service; for example, 'Exchange'.
     - `[ServicePlanId <String>]`: A GUID that identifies the service plan.
+  - `[Branding <IMicrosoftGraphOrganizationalBranding>]`: organizationalBranding
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[BackgroundColor <String>]`: Color that will appear in place of the background image in low-bandwidth connections.
+The primary color of your banner logo or your organization color is recommended to be used here.
+Specify this in hexadecimal (for example, white is #FFFFFF).
+    - `[BackgroundImage <Byte[]>]`: Image that appears as the background of the sign in page. .png or .jpg not larger than 1920x1080 and smaller than 300kb.
+A smaller image will reduce bandwidth requirements and make page loads more performant.
+    - `[BannerLogo <Byte[]>]`: A banner version of your company logo which appears appears on the sign-in page. .png or .jpg no larger than 36x245px.
+We recommend using a transparent image with no padding around the logo.
+    - `[SignInPageText <String>]`: Text that appears at the bottom of the sign-in box.
+You can use this to communicate additional information, such as the phone number to your help desk or a legal statement.
+This text must be Unicode and not exceed 1024 characters.
+    - `[SquareLogo <Byte[]>]`: Square version of your company logo.
+This appears in Windows 10 out-of-box (OOBE) experiences and when Windows Autopilot is enabled for deployment. .png or .jpg no larger than 240x240px and no more than 10kb in size.
+We recommend using a transparent image with no padding around the logo.
+    - `[UsernameHintText <String>]`: String that shows as the hint in the username textbox on the sign in screen.
+This text must be Unicode, without links or code, and can't exceed 64 characters.
+    - `[Id <String>]`: Read-only.
+    - `[Localizations <IMicrosoftGraphOrganizationalBrandingLocalization[]>]`:
+      - `[BackgroundColor <String>]`: Color that will appear in place of the background image in low-bandwidth connections.
+The primary color of your banner logo or your organization color is recommended to be used here.
+Specify this in hexadecimal (for example, white is #FFFFFF).
+      - `[BackgroundImage <Byte[]>]`: Image that appears as the background of the sign in page. .png or .jpg not larger than 1920x1080 and smaller than 300kb.
+A smaller image will reduce bandwidth requirements and make page loads more performant.
+      - `[BannerLogo <Byte[]>]`: A banner version of your company logo which appears appears on the sign-in page. .png or .jpg no larger than 36x245px.
+We recommend using a transparent image with no padding around the logo.
+      - `[SignInPageText <String>]`: Text that appears at the bottom of the sign-in box.
+You can use this to communicate additional information, such as the phone number to your help desk or a legal statement.
+This text must be Unicode and not exceed 1024 characters.
+      - `[SquareLogo <Byte[]>]`: Square version of your company logo.
+This appears in Windows 10 out-of-box (OOBE) experiences and when Windows Autopilot is enabled for deployment. .png or .jpg no larger than 240x240px and no more than 10kb in size.
+We recommend using a transparent image with no padding around the logo.
+      - `[UsernameHintText <String>]`: String that shows as the hint in the username textbox on the sign in screen.
+This text must be Unicode, without links or code, and can't exceed 64 characters.
+      - `[Id <String>]`: Read-only.
   - `[BusinessPhones <String[]>]`: Telephone number for the organization.
-NOTE: Although this is a string collection, only one number can be set for this property.
+Although this is a string collection, only one number can be set for this property.
   - `[CertificateBasedAuthConfiguration <IMicrosoftGraphCertificateBasedAuthConfiguration[]>]`: Navigation property to manage  certificate-based authentication configuration.
 Only a single instance of certificateBasedAuthConfiguration can be created in the collection.
     - `[Id <String>]`: Read-only.
     - `[CertificateAuthorities <IMicrosoftGraphCertificateAuthority[]>]`: Collection of certificate authorities which creates a trusted certificate chain.
       - `[Certificate <Byte[]>]`: Required.
 The base64 encoded string representing the public certificate.